getodk/docs/docs/collect-import-export.rst

 Navigate to :guilabel:`Reconfigure with QR code` in :guilabel:`Project Management` settings and tap :guilabel:`QR Code` to display the current Project's settings QR code.
 This can then be scanned by another device to either add a new Project or reconfigure the current one.

 .. warning::
   Settings QR codes contain the admin and server passwords *in plain text*.
-To remove them from the code, :gesture:`tap` the warning on the QR code screen.
+To remove them from the code, tap the warning on the QR code screen.

 Sharing a QR code as an image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^